Kaltsoon/sequelize-cursor-pagination/README.md

 - `methodName`: The name of the pagination method.
 The default value is `paginate`.
 - `primaryKeyField`: The primary key field of the model.
 With composite primary key provide an array containing the keys, for example `['key1', 'key2']`.
 The default value is `'id'`.
+- `omitPrimaryKeyFromOrder`: By default the primary key is automatically included into the order if it is missing.
+By setting this option to `true` will override this behavior.
+The default value is `false`.

 Call the `paginate` (the default method name) method: